Trust Us, You'll Want to Leave Your Comfort Zone

 ** Offer valid for new subscribers only.
 Free Shipping does not apply to customers in Switzerland and Norway.

-º Nutritional Supplement.
+º Food Supplement.
 In combination with a healthy diet and exercise.

 ª Survey on the awareness of multi-nutrient powders with 211 consumers aged 18 to 49 in Germany, 09/24.

 ↡ Survey of 527 AG1 customers after 12+ days of use, 2024.
+The survey was conducted on a previous version of AG1’s continually evolving formulation.
+The survey results can be transferred to the current version of the formula due to no or scientifically negligible changes in supporting nutrients.
 Vitamins C, B6, B12, riboflavin, niacin, pantothenic acid, and folate help reduce tiredness and fatigue.
 Pantothenic acid supports mental performance.
 Calcium supports normal digestive enzyme function, while biotin maintains normal mucous membranes, such as the gut lining.

 Immune System

-Metabolism
+Energy; Metabolism

-2: Vitamins C, B6 and B12, as well as thiamine, riboflavin, niacin, biotin, pantothenic acid, calcium, phosphorus, copper, and manganese contribute to normal energy-yielding metabolism.
-Biotin, zinc, and chromium contribute to normal macronutrient metabolism.
-Vitamin A and riboflavin contribute to normal metabolism of iron.
-Zinc contributes to normal acid-base metabolism.
+2: Vitamins C, B6, B12, riboflavin, niacin, pantothenic acid and magnesium contribute to normal energy-yielding metabolism and to the reduction of tiredness and fatigue.
+With vitamins C, B6, B12, as well as thiamine, riboflavin, niacin, biotin, pantothenic acid, calcium, phosphorus, copper and manganese, AG1 contributes to normal energy-yielding metabolism.
+Magnesium contributes to electrolyte balance.
+Biotin, zinc and chromium contribute to normal macronutrient metabolism.

-3: Vitamins E and C, as well as riboflavin, zinc, copper, manganese and selenium, contribute to the protection of cells from oxidative stress.
-Zinc contributes to normal DNA synthesis.
+3: With vitamins E and C as well as riboflavin, zinc, copper and selenium, AG1 contributes to the protection of cells from oxidative stress.
 Phosphorus contributes to normal function of cell membranes.
+Folate, Vitamin B6 and B12 contribute to normal homocysteine metabolism.

-7: Vitamin A, riboflavin, niacin, biotin and zinc contribute to the maintenance of normal skin.
+5: With vitamins A, as well as riboflavin, niacin, biotin and zinc, AG1 contributes to the maintenance of normal skin.
 Vitamin C contributes to normal collagen formation for the normal function of skin.
-Biotin, zinc and selenium contribute to the maintenance of normal hair.
-Copper contributes to normal skin and hair pigmentation and to normal connective tissue.
-Selenium and zinc contribute to the maintenance of normal nails.
+Vitamin B7, zinc and selenium contribute to the maintenance of normal hair.
+Zinc and selenium contribute to the maintenance of normal nails.

-Hormonal Health
+Hormonal System

-8: Vitamin B6 contributes to the regulation of hormonal activity.
-Pantothenic acid contributes to normal synthesis and metabolism of steroid hormones, vitamin D, and some neurotransmitters.
+6: With vitamin B6, AG1 contributes to the regulation of hormonal activity.
 Zinc contributes to the maintenance of normal testosterone levels in the blood.
-Selenium contributes to normal thyroid function and normal spermatogenesis.
-Zinc contributes to normal fertility and normal reproduction.
-Chromium contributes to the maintenance of normal blood glucose levels.
+Selenium contributes to the normal thyroid function.
+With chromium, AG1 contributes to the maintenance of normal blood glucose levels.

 Digestion

-9: Calcium contributes to the normal function of digestive enzymes.
-Biotin contributes to the maintenance of normal mucous membranes (e.g., intestinal mucosa).
+7: Calcium contributes to the normal function of digestive enzymes.
+Biotin AG1 contributes to the maintenance of normal mucous membranes (e.g. intestinal mucosa).

 Muscles